cerner/fhir.cerner.com/content/millennium/dstu2/entities/person.md

 ## Retrieve by ID

-List an individual Person by its ID:
+List an individual person by their ID.

     GET /Person/:id